tiagofrepereira2012/ivector_example/README.rst

 The program to be used is `script/calclbptop_multiple_radius.py`.

-The resulting hitograms will put in .hdf5 files in the default output directory `./lbp_features`.
+The resulting histograms will be put in .hdf5 files in the default output directory `./lbp_features`.

 .. code-block:: shell